SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2020-11-05-mandarc-wonderland.md

 <i>MANDARC rematerializes on the front stoop of a house a few blocks over from MYRTLE.
 A larger house, but still one story, it is quiet and drab in the winter gloom.</i>

 <i>Some part of him had expected he might be seeing BOBBIE again, but not this soon.
-SERGEANT BOBBIE had formed herself as a sort of bully, showing up at his new home after his flight from MCCOY's laboratory.
+SERGEANT BOBBIE had formed herself as a sort of bully, showing up at his new home after his flight from TRELAINE's laboratory.
 She'd been a nothing, a nobody who wanted to make herself appear greater than she was.
 Perhaps she'd wanted to cure MANDARC and was enacting psychological warfare to wear him down.
 Regardless, it was MANDARC, PERKINS who'd taken the first true act of aggression by curing her against her will, invoking some sort of keep-off-my-grass morality.</i>

 <i>MANDARC knew, rationally, as a vampire showing up on the doorstep of a non-vampire, he had all the right cards in his hand.
 But it still didn't stop him from feeling ill-at-ease, uncomfortable.
 He recalled force-feeding her the concoction of garlic, how his eyes burned from the fumes.
 And here he was, at the Master's command, making sure she hadn't decided to re-enter the realm of Eternal life.</i>